21DFC Day 9 – What is Your #1 Obstacle to Becoming Fitter – and How Do You Plan To Overcome It?

 Today’s question is: What is your #1 obstacle to becoming fitter?
 And as a natural follow-up – How can you overcome this obstacle?

 My #1 obstacle to becoming fitter right now is time – or more specifically, lack of time.
-I have a lot of things to do every day, from conducting challenges at PE, to managing the site, to conceptualizing/launching new projects, to writing new articles, to maintaining my social media pages (are you on my Facebook and Twitter yet?).
+I have a lot of things to do every day, from conducting challenges at PE, to managing the site, to conceptualizing/launching new projects, to writing new articles, to maintaining my social media pages.
 Not to mention, meeting new people and keeping in touch with old friends.

 That doesn’t mean fitness should be put in the back burner though.
 I’ve seen the downsides of putting fitness in the backburner, be it via myself or via observing others’ lives, and it’s not pleasant.
 From short-term issues of weight gain, decreased attractiveness, fatigue, an inert attitude towards everything, to long-term issues of obesity, increased risk of heart diseases, weak bones, poor well being.
 These are not in line with my vision of my ideal self, and not what I want to see manifest in reality.

 So what can I do about the time factor then?
 Simple: